 Under the immigration rules, switching from the graduate route to skilled worker visas is possible from inside the UK by making an application to change immigration categories.
 However, applicants must meet the Skilled Worker visa eligibility requirements, including being sponsored by a Home Office approved employer.
 It’s therefore important for both the employer and employee to understand these requirements, and to make the necessary arrangements prior to expiry of the applicant’s existing grant of leave, not least because the graduate visa is non-extendable.

-A graduate visa holder can switch from this route into the skilled worker category at any stage, albeit prior to expiry of their current visa and provided they meet the relevant requirements.
-The process for switching from the graduate route to skilled worker visas is essentially twofold, potentially involving applications by both the employer and employee.
+A graduate visa holder can switch from this route into the skilled worker category at any stage of their period of leave, though it must be prior to expiry of their current visa and provided they meet the relevant requirements.

 Below we look at the sponsorship and visa process to switch routes.